claytonrcarter/vuex-resource-modules/README.md

 ## Caveats
 This is still very much a work in progress and should be used at your own risk.
-In particular, `createMany` and `updateMany` still need some testing and usage.
+In particular, there is is still some inconsistency with some of the action conventions that may be subject to change.

 ## TODO
 * the "Another Example" needs to illustrate more config options